Personal Branding: 7 steps to create yours + definition

 For a freelancer or a freelance, a good personal branding is like a Grail to reach, so powerful are the benefits it provides.

 It also increases your perceived value exponentially.
-Perceived value is the image people have of you.
+Perceived value is the image statement people have of you.
 And the more they see you sharing your expertise, the more they will see you as an expert in your topic. 👍

 And as an expert, you are more legitimate to raise your prices.
 That’s how some freelancers make 5 figures at the end of the month. 💲